Iwofkt/tdde23-2025-labbar-05-u1-b-06/lab5/test_motivation.md

 ```python
 if not isinstance(pixel, tuple): raise TypeError("Pixel must be a tuple")
 ```
 This ensures input is proper, pixel like, tuple structure and raises an error for incorrect data types.
-Raise TypeError because its a question of correct data type
+Raise TypeError because its a question of correct data type.

 ```python
 if len(pixel) != 3: raise ValueError("Pixel must contain exactly 3 numbers")